Listen to this article.

 Our mission is not only to equip, inform, and support parents to navigate a prenatal diagnosis and the process of pregnancy continuation.
 We also provide resources, support, and encouragement to help families embrace the time they have with their baby.
 How does a bereavement doula help families protect and make memories in the precious time they will have with their child throughout pregnancy and after delivery?

 It is always important in this ministry to remember that as a doula, I cannot make memories for my clients, just as I cannot grieve or heal for them.
 I can give them ideas on how to make memories with their baby.
-I can offer encouragement and guidance to the family, so that they don’t miss opportunities to make memories.
-Sometimes, the most important thing that I do is to simply “give permission.”
+I can offer encouragement and guidance to the family so that they don’t miss opportunities to make memories.
+Sometimes, the most important thing I do is simply “give permission.”
 I give families permission to make memories, to be very intentional about how they spend their time and how they choose to be a family with their little one.

 You have your own experience with perinatal loss.
 How has your experience shaped the quality of care that you provide to the families you serve?